torvalds/linux/Documentation/media/uapi/rc/lirc-read.rst

 The lircd userspace daemon reads raw IR data from the LIRC chardev.
-The exact format of the data depends on what modes a driver supports, and what mode has been selected. lircd obtains supported modes and sets the active mode via the ioctl interface, detailed at :ref:`lirc_ioctl`.
+The exact format of the data depends on what modes a driver supports, and what mode has been selected. lircd obtains supported modes and sets the active mode via the ioctl interface, detailed at :ref:`lirc_func`.
-The generally preferred mode is LIRC_MODE_MODE2, in which packets containing an int value describing an IR signal are read from the chardev.
+The generally preferred mode for receive is :ref:`LIRC_MODE_MODE2 <lirc-mode-mode2>`, in which packets containing an int value describing an IR signal are read from the chardev.

 See also
 `http://www.lirc.org/html/technical.html <http://www.lirc.org/html/technical.html>`__